 Julia D. Watkins

-The leadership concentration (LMC) offers a customized curriculum to meet the demands of busy practitioners in public health, including six focus areas: public health practice, program development, field epidemiology, global health, maternal child health, and public health nursing.
+The leadership track (LMC) offers a customized curriculum to meet the demands of busy practitioners in public health, including six focus areas: public health practice, program development, field epidemiology, global health, maternal child health, and public health nursing.
 This curriculum is available in residential or distance format, as a full-time or part-time course of study.

-The occupational health nursing concentration (OHN) provides occupational health nurses with population-based practice skills to assess workers and the work environments and develop programs for risk reduction, health promotion, and illness and injury prevention.
+The occupational health nursing track (OHN) provides occupational health nurses with population-based practice skills to assess workers and the work environments and develop programs for risk reduction, health promotion, and illness and injury prevention.
 This curriculum is available in residential or distance format, as a full-time or part-time course of study.

 The Public Health Leadership Program also offers five graduate-level academic certificate programs: the certificate in core public health concepts, the certificate in field epidemiology, the online global health certificate, the public health leadership certificate, and the occupational health nursing certificate.
-These certificate programs are offered in a distance format.
+These certificate programs are offered only in a distance format.

 The public health leadership M.P.H. is accredited by the Council on Education for Public Health (CEPH).
-The public health nursing (M.P.H.), which includes the public health nursing focus area and the occupational health nursing concentration, in the Public Health Leadership Program, Gillings School of Global Public Health, is accredited by the National League for Nursing Accrediting Commission, Inc. (NLNAC), 3343 Peachtree Road, NE, Suite 500, Atlanta, GA 30326; (404) 975-5000.
+The public health nursing (M.P.H.), which includes the public health nursing focus area and the occupational health nursing track, in the Public Health Leadership Program, Gillings School of Global Public Health, is accredited by the National League for Nursing Accrediting Commission, Inc. (NLNAC), 3343 Peachtree Road, NE, Suite 500, Atlanta, GA 30326; (404) 975-5000.

 The Public Health Leadership Program uses both PUBH and PHNU abbreviations for course listings.
 PUBH courses are open to any student unless the individual course indicates permission of instructor is required.
 PHNU courses are open only to registered nurses or by permission of the instructor.
 Visit the Web site for additional information: www.sph.unc.edu/phlp.